-Currently, several titles are available online through the efforts of the Vermont Digital Newspaper Project.
+Several titles are also available online through the efforts of the Vermont Digital Newspaper Project.
 The titles are accessible on Chronicling America and span the years of 1836 -1922.
 The Vermont Library Association also issued tips for accessing historical Vermont newspapers.